Chrasmus/SDCN_Dec17_T1_P4_Advanced_Lane_Finding/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image, where I use the S-channel from a HLS version of the image, combined with a Sobel gradient threshold in the x direction in order to accentuate lines away from horizontal.
+I first tried a combination of color and gradient thresholds to generate a binary image, where I use the S-channel from a HLS version of the image, combined with a Sobel gradient threshold in the x direction in order to accentuate lines away from horizontal.
 The code is located in code cell no. 11.
+The first reviewer of the project suggested, that a simple combination of thresholded white and yellow would be sufficient.
+I have used the approach in this submission.
+This code can be found in code cell no. 14.
 Here's an example of my output for this step on an original, distorted image:

 ![alt text][combined_binary_testimage2]